christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 2.2.3 Modern Judaism

 The area of modern israel was wiped out multiple times.
 Modern jews are a hodgepodge of ethnicities who survided the Bar Kokhba revolt of 132–136 CE.
 Also, the religion of Modern judaism is a recent invention.
 Judaism is not the Torah (Old Testament), and has not been for a long time.
 The Talmud was completed after the New Testament  and this is what modern jews follow.
-Essentially, jews follow the program that Rabbi Akiva and his students created (ethnocentrisim in the form of a religion).\
+Essentially, jews follow the program that Rabbi Akiva and his students created.\

 ### Chapter 3: The Origins of Zoroastrianism